Prisoner Rights

 Critical Deadlines You Cannot Miss

 Prisoner civil rights cases have strict time limits.
 Missing a deadline can permanently bar your claim.
+Deadlines vary by jurisdiction and claim type — identify them immediately.

 • PLRA exhaustion — grievances must be filed within the prison’s own internal deadlines before the federal court becomes available at all.
 These deadlines are set by the facility, not by statute, and can be as short as 14 days from an incident.
+Each facility’s grievance procedure differs, but the process can take months to complete.
+File a grievance quickly each time a new violation occurs, and follow each step of the process with every grievance.

 The interaction between the PLRA exhaustion requirement and the federal statute of limitations is one of the most technical areas in civil rights litigation.
 Don’t navigate it without counsel.
 If the underlying incident also involved an unlawful detention before being placed in custody, that may add a wrongful arrest claim with its own separate deadline clock running simultaneously.